RaphaelNanje/websocket-commands/readme.md

 pip install -e .
 ```

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it

-## Built With

-* [Example](http://example.com) - The web framework used
+for a little demo

 ## Contributing